matrix-org/matrix-spec/content/client-server-api/modules/threading.md

 ##### Validation of `m.thread` relationships

-Servers SHOULD reject client requests which attempt to start a thread off an event with a `rel_type`.
-If the client attempts to target an event which already has an `m.thread`, `m.reference`, or any other `rel_type` then it should receive a HTTP 400 error response with appropriate error message, as per the [standard error response](#standard-error-response) structure.
+Servers SHOULD reject client requests which attempt to start a thread off an event with an `m.relates_to` property.
+If the client attempts to target an event which itself has an `m.relates_to` property, then it should receive a HTTP 400 error response with appropriate error message, as per the [standard error response](#standard-error-response) structure.

 {{% boxes/note %}}
 A specific error code is not currently available for this case: servers should use `M_UNKNOWN`